planetoftheweb/masteringcode/docs/slides/EP004-IFFE.md

 >> Author Notes:
-- Here are some pages where you can get more information about the IFFE pattern and some courses you might want to consider taking.
+- Here are some pages where you can get more information about the IIFE pattern and some courses you might want to consider taking.
 If you have some ideas for this weekly series, maybe you want to share with me some questions you've been asked or have asked in interviews connect with me in LinkedIn or just about any social media network like twitter or github @planetoftheweb.

 ```
 function enclose() {